Get Involved

 Internship, fellowship, and volunteer opportunities provide students and lifelong learners with the ability to contribute to the study and preservation of visual arts records in America.

-National collector Josh T. Franco highlights the George Tooker Papers, recently acquired by the Archives.
-The following essay was originally published in the Fall 2019 issue (vol. 58, no. 2) of the Archives of American Art Journal.
+National collector Josh T. Franco highlights the Gene Swenson Papers, recently acquired by the Archives.
+The following essay was originally published in the Spring 2020 issue (vol. 59, no. 1) of the Archives of American Art Journal.

 Internship, fellowship, and volunteer opportunities provide students and lifelong learners with the ability to contribute to the study and preservation of visual arts records in America.